core-wg/senml-spec/media-crypto-req/draft-ismail-avtcore-sec-media-req-00.md

-TODO - dig into the next level of detail of what parts of the header get changed by the switch and why - make sure to be clear there are other RTP mixer archtectures - refernce magnus draft - but this is a common one used by moder systems due to rduced cost
+TODO - dig into the next level of detail of what parts of the header get changed by the switch and why - make sure to be clear there are other RTP mixer architectures - reference Magnus draft - but this is a common one used by moder systems due to reduced cost

 A conferencing switch might need to modify some of the RTP header fields to map between different values picked by different endpoints prior to switching.
 An example is the RTP payload type values which for SIP endpoints calling into the conference are picked by the endpoints.
 Different endpoints are likely to pick different values for the same media format.
 The conferencing switch is responsible for mapping between such different values.
 In the case of RTP payload types, the conference infrastructure might be able to send a SIP reinvite to renegotiate the RTP payload type value down to a shared value hence avoiding the remapping.
 This mechanism does not always work as endpoints can choose to use asymmetric payload types.
 Renegotiation also adds complexity and delays to the conferencing infrastructure.
 Other RTP header fields such as RTP extension headers can also be modified, deleted or added as they are negotiated separately with each participants.